 During my preparation for an introduction to Scratch training session for a UK primary school, I wanted a guide that the teachers could use to create a practical program in Scratch.
 I wanted that guide to cover the key aspects of computer programming in the national curriculum.
 I was able to find many guides that were aimed at the school children directly but it would take a lot of time to work through from the beginner level in Scratch to cover the different programming techniques in the curriculum.
-I wanted a guide that could see them create a working program in around an hour that would cover all those aspects.
+Conscious of the work load that teachers are under, especially with the introduction of the new curriculum I wanted a guide that could see them create a working program in around an hour that would cover all those aspects.
 Unable to find a suitable existing guide I created this quiz game as a method of introducing the different techniques.